Practice: Transforming Learning into Action and Results

 The Sustainable Tourism Community of Learning and Practice is guided by a Theory of Change that ultimately measures success by facilitating positive change on the ground in protected areas worldwide.

-The participants’ chosen projects and the Leadership Action Plan they create to implement these projects are critical to achieving the community’s vision.
+The participants’ chosen Project Action Plans and the Leadership Development Plans they create to implement these projects are critical to achieving the community’s vision.

-The building blocks for identifying an appropriate project and creating a realistic action plan are embedded in the program from the very beginning, from breakout group discussions to between-session assignments that all, when taken together, comprise the framework for each participant’s plan.
+The building blocks for identifying an appropriate project and creating a realistic Project Action Plans and the Leadership Development Plans are embedded in the program from the very beginning, from breakout group discussions to between-session assignments that all, when taken together, comprise the framework for each participant’s plan.

 However, it is during and in the follow-up to the U.S. site visit that the program emphasis shifts from participants learning concepts, to personally experiencing them, and on to them applying them in their home units.
 Most of the site visits will be spent in the field visiting protected areas offering a range of tourism programs.